ivan-mogilko/ags-spritevideo/README.md

 ## Building

-The video support is theoretically optional, and may be excluded by not defining VIDEO_PLAYBACK compiler option.
+The video support is theoretically optional, and may be excluded during compilation by not defining VIDEO_PLAYBACK option.

 For video requires [TheoraPlayer library](https://www.cateia.com/libtheoraplayer/wiki/index.php/Main_Page) of v1.2 precisely (the latter version have a different library API).
 Their official source code may be found in this [github repository](https://github.com/AprilAndFriends/theoraplayer), but I may recommend using my custom branch which contains small building adjustments for better compatibility with this project: https://github.com/ivan-mogilko/theoraplayer/tree/1.2--for-agsvideo-plugin .